OpenDriveLab/OccNet/README.md

 ## Evaluation Metrics

-Leaderboard ranking for this challenge is by the intersection-over-union (mIoU) over all classes.
+Leaderboard ranking for this challenge is by the **Occupancy Score**.
+It consists of two parts: **Ray-based mIoU**, and absolute velocity error for occupancy flow.

 ### Ray-based mIoU